RR Caeli: Properties

-Planetary system
+Eclipse time variations and proposed planetary system

 In 2012, analysis of slight variations in the observed light curve of the system showed that there was likely a giant planet about four times as massive as Jupiter orbiting the pair of stars with a period of 11.9 years, and that there was also evidence for a second possible substellar body further out.
 More observations of the light curve are likely to help confirm the presence of one or both planets.
-A two-planet model was presented in a 2021 preprint, but has not been published in a journal or peer-reviewed.
 A 2022 study found that at least the 2012 model fails to predict recent changes in eclipse timing, suggesting that a different explanation for the eclipse timing variations may be needed.
+A two-planet model was presented in 2021, but it also fails to predict recent changes in eclipse timing as found in a 2025 study.
+This study does not rule out the presence of the planets, but suggest that the ETVs may have multiple causes.